National Organ Transplant Act of 1984

-The National Organ Transplant Act (NOTA) of 1984 is an Act of the United States Congress which established the framework for the U.S. organ transplant system.
-The act clarified the property rights of human organs from deceased individuals and created a public-private partnership known as the Organ Procurement and Transplantation Network (OPTN), which was empowered to manage organ allocation on a national basis.
+The National Organ Transplant Act (NOTA) of 1984 is an Act of the United States Congress that created the framework for the organ transplant system in the country.
+The act provided clarity on the property rights of human organs obtained from deceased individuals and established a public-private partnership known as Organ Procurement and Transplantation Network (OPTN).
+The OPTN was given the authority to oversee the national distribution of organs.

-Since the initial network contract was finalized in 1986, the United Network for Organ Sharing (UNOS) has served as the OPTN under contract with the U.S. Department of Health and Human Services.
-OPTN policies are developed by a broad community that includes donation and transplant clinicians and professionals.
-NOTA and subsequent federal regulation call on the OPTN to emphasize fair and equitable patient access to transplantation, as well as reliance on objective medical evidence and adaptability to evolution in clinical treatment and scientific understanding.
+Since the initial network contract was established in 1986, the United Network for Organ Sharing (UNOS) has acted as the OPTN under the U.S. Department of Health and Human Services.
+NOTA and subsequent regulations mandate that the OPTN prioritize fair patient access to transplantation while relying on objective medical evidence and adapting to advancements in clinical practices and scientific knowledge.

 History

-Before NOTA was put in place, there was no clear jurisdiction on what property rights were for a human corpse.
+Before the enactment of the National Organ Transplant Act NOTA was put in place, there was no clear jurisdiction on what property rights were for a human corpse.
 Instead, America applied a "quasi-right" to a corpse.
-This meant that the relatives of a deceased person had a possessory right long enough to decide how to bury or dispose of the corpse.
-This contrasts with a property right in that they do not have a right to transfer, devise, possess, or lease the human organs and tissues.
+This meant that the relatives were allowed to decide on burial or disposal.
+However, this did not grant them the right to transfer or sell organs and tissues, preventing the commercialization of human remains.

-Due to a shortage in organs and a growing demand for transplantations, people began to use other means to purchase organs outside of a hospital setting; the organ market began to become a commercial market.
+Due to a shortage of organs and a growing demand for transplants, people began to use other means to purchase organs outside of a hospital setting; the organ market began to become a commercial market.
 H. Barry Jacobs, the head of a Virginia company, announced in 1983 a plan to buy and sell human organs on the market.
 This plan put healthy human kidneys in the price range of up to $10,000 plus a $2,000 to $5,000 commission fee for Jacobs.
-NOTA was a response to this proposal, making it criminal to transfer human organs for valuable consideration for the purposes of human transplantation.
+NOTA was a response to this proposal, making it criminal to transfer human organs for valuable consideration for human transplantation.

 At the time NOTA was passed, there was an 80% survival rate for kidney transplants.
 A new drug, cyclosporin, had also increased the survival rate of liver transplant patients from 35% to 70% in a patient's first year after undergoing a liver transplant.
 The legislation was aware of a growing need and growing organ shortage when NOTA was passed.